 Clarissa Scott Delaney

-The birth of Clarissa Scott Delaney in 1901 is celebrated on this date.
+This date celebrates the birth of Clarissa Scott Delaney in 1901.
 She was a Black educator, poet, and social worker.

 During her Wellesley years, she also attended meetings in Boston of the Literary Guild, where young Blacks gathered weekly to listen to featured speakers such as Claude McKay.
 This began her political and literary work in an environment that helped shape her ideas on art and literature.
 As a Black woman, she began her identification with the Harlem Renaissance.
 After college, Scott traveled through Europe.